piotrsuchy/jenkins-ci-results-website/README.md

 # JENKINS CI RESULTS WEBSITE

-This project is a prototype of a web server that will contain live-results for automated tests on CI setups.
+This project is a public version a web server that contains live-results for automated tests on CI setups.
 The tests are being automatically run in Robot Framework.
+I use a Robot Framework listener written in Python to send post and put requests to the server's endpoints to update the status of tests and suites.

 ## CURRENT VIEW